spectrocloud/librarium/docs/docs-content/clusters/data-center/nutanix/install-pcg.md

 ## Validate

-Use the steps below to verify your VMS are created.
+Use the steps below to verify your virtual machines (VMs) are created.

 1. In the Nutanix Prism Element web console, navigate to **VM**.